lukasz-lobocki/pdf_decrypt_retrieve_attachments/README.md

 ### 3. Configure the pre-consumption script to be run

-Finally we need to configure the Python script to run, when a new files is processed by Paperless-ngx.
+We need to configure the Python script to run, when a new files is processed by Paperless-ngx.

 #### docker-compose.yml

 1. Open your docker configuration file of Paperless-ngx. `<paperless-ngx_root>/docker-compose.yml`
-2. Make sure that the script folder is available to the docker container.
-See the example.
+2. :information_source: See the example.
+Make sure that the script folder is available to the docker container.

     ```text
     services.webserver.volumes:
         - <paperless-ngx_root>/scripts:/usr/src/paperless/scripts
     ```

-3. Make sure that the environment file is porcessed.
+3. Make sure that the environment file is processed.

     ```text
     services.env_file: docker-compose.env